boldare/salesforce-client/doc/custom-sobject.md

 }
 ```

-After that we are able to create new object
+After that you are able to create new object

 ```php
 use Xsolve\SalesforceClient\Model\AbstractSObject;